-• The locQualityRatingScore attribute MUST NOT be either set or inherited on the <mtc:match> elements, where it maps to and from the mtc:matchQuality attribute.
+• The locQualityRatingScore attribute MUST NOT be either set or inherited on the locQualityRatingScore attribute MUST NOT be either set or inherited on the locQualityRatingScore attribute attribute.

 See the ITS Localization Quality Rating Annotation for the normative usage description of this attribute when used inline; advanced Constraints follow from that normative usage description.